julianespinel/conductor/README.md

     In this example we wanted to execute 10 HTTP requests but in sets of 5 parallel calls.
 It means that the load test will be executed in two rounds:

-    1. Round 1: 5 parallel calls
+    1. Round 1: 5 parallel calls.
     1. Round 2: 5 parallel calls.

 1. httpRequestSpecs